clarencesubia/zsaler_private_csv_export/README.md

 # csvAppSegExportZPA

-This tool helps in taking all the application segments in your ZPA and saves it in CSV format.
+This tool helps in taking all the application segments and global policies in your ZPA and saves it in CSV format.

 # Use Case

-This tool is developed to help administrators to export a copy of all application segments published in Zscaler Private Access.
+This tool is developed to help administrators to export a copy of all application segments and global policies published in Zscaler Private Access.

 # Installation